 Some women with endometriosis feel pain much more frequently, or even continually, at times unrelated to menstruation or intercourse.

-Heavy menstrual flow and bleeding between periods are common in women with endometriosis.
+Heavy menstrual flow and bleeding between periods may occur in women with endometriosis, often when adenomyosis is also present.
 Excessive blood loss can lead to anemia, a lowered level of red blood cells.

 Pain that comes with bowel movements or urination may indicate that endometriosis is affecting the intestines or bladder.
 Endometriosis can also cause frequent urges to urinate.
 Bowel involvement can also cause gastrointestinal problems such as diarrhea, constipation, bloating, or nausea.

-Some level of cramping and pain during periods is normal and can generally be lessened with over-the-counter pain medication such as Advil (Ibuprofen) or other nonsteroidal anti-inflammatory drugs.
+Some level of cramping and pain during periods is normal and can generally be lessened with over-the-counter pain medication, such as Advil (Ibuprofen) or other nonsteroidal anti-inflammatory drugs.
 Painful cramping due to endometriosis, however, is much more severe.
-These intense cramps are frequently associated with very heavy and prolonged menstruation and can include blood clots.
+These intense cramps can be associated with heavy, prolonged menstruation and can include blood clots.
 They may start out feeling like normal menstrual cramps, but the level of pain can suddenly get much worse.
 Often these severe cramps occur during ovulation in addition to menstruation.

 Most women start to show early symptoms in their teens.
 Some girls begin experiencing endometriosis symptoms as young as age 11.
 However, it can take many years for a woman to be correctly diagnosed.
 Read more about endometriosis diagnosis.

 Endometriosis symptoms may improve during pregnancy, but they often return after giving birth.
-In some women, endometriosis disappears after menopause.
+In the majority of women, endometriosis disappears after menopause.
 However, the body continues to produce some estrogen after menopause, and some women continue to experience symptoms.

 Read about treatments for endometriosis.